-In all cases, to encourage the audience to take a certain action.
+In all cases, video content needs a call-to-action to encourage the audience to take a certain action.
 Even if the video is purely educational, you should ensure that you include a strong CTA so that you can get the greatest benefit out of your efforts.
 But most importantly, that CTA needs to align with your goals.
 There’s no use asking people to like a video and sign up to your email list if you aim to sell as many of a specific product that month.
 While email lists certainly serve a purpose, you shouldn’t be afraid to sell to people.

 However, your CTA needs to be well crafted, positioned and presented for it to be effective.
 Generally, you want to provide value to the audience first either in the form of information, entertainment or an interesting story arc.
 Only after this should you make the ask, but this doesn’t necessarily mean that it needs to come at the very end.
 In many cases, it might be better suited to come shortly after the halfway mark because there is something else that you want to end with.

 Emphasis is also important.
 Don’t be afraid to sell; you don’t want to sneak the CTA into the video, it should be incredibly obvious both in the audio and video form of the content.
 Using text, graphics and even sound effects can have a huge impact on your conversion rate.
 For inspiration, you can check out TV and radio commercials which use a variety of techniques to grab the audience’s attention and persuade them to take specific action that moves them towards their goals.

 When it comes to writing a script, you should take a similar approach to writing articles.
 Presume that the first draft will always be terrible and work from there.
 By getting everything down on a piece of paper you can maximize your creativity without letting your ego or anxiety get in the way.
 Only once you have all of these ideas can you pick and choose which pieces of dialogue make sense and where they need to be located.